akkiyolo/Fossee-IITB-Task-3/README.md

 ## 📑 Design decisions & reproducibility notes

-Hybrid approach recommended: Use CodeBERT for large-scale static analysis (fast batch embedding + classifier) and CodeLlama for interactive hint generation.
+- Hybrid approach recommended: Use CodeBERT for large-scale static analysis (fast batch embedding + classifier) and CodeLlama for interactive hint generation.

-Normalization: We normalize variable names / whitespace to reduce superficial differences when using embeddings.
+- Normalization: We normalize variable names / whitespace to reduce superficial differences when using embeddings.

-Prompt-engineering: For CodeLlama, always ask the model to hint (Socratic style) not to reveal full code.
-Example prompt:
+- Prompt-engineering: For CodeLlama, always ask the model to hint (Socratic style) not to reveal full code.

-> “Here is a student’s code: <code>.
-Generate a short reflective hint (1–2 lines) that guides the student to the mistake without providing a full solution.”

-Human-in-the-loop: All automated feedback should be periodically spot-checked by instructors and used as an aid, not as final grading.
+- Human-in-the-loop: All automated feedback should be periodically spot-checked by instructors and used as an aid, not as final grading.

 ---